amandersonyou/MajorStudio1_AAY/Met_Interactive/README.md

 thirty paintings had open access downloadable art.
 I then adjusted the size of the images to have a consistent height, and used an image manipulation javascript library called jimp.js to create slices of each image at a consistent width.
-Once sliced, I ended up with approximately 500 individual image files.
+Once sliced, I ended up with 441 individual image files.

 Original sketch:
 ![sketch idea](assets/SketchIdea.png "Original Sketch")